tsujuifu/pytorch_empirical-mvm/README.md

 ```
 @inproceedings{fu2023empirical-mvm,
   author = {Tsu-Jui Fu* and Linjie Li* and Zhe Gan and Kevin Lin and William Yang Wang and Lijuan Wang and Zicheng Liu},
-  title = {An Empirical Study of End-to-End Video-Language Transformers with Masked Visual Modeling},
+  title = {{An Empirical Study of End-to-End Video-Language Transformers with Masked Visual Modeling}},
   booktitle = {Conference on Computer Vision and Pattern Recognition (CVPR)},
   year = {2023}
 }